Bonding with the Audience

 It’s always great to return to Carnegie Hall with a bang, and I certainly got that thrill last week.
 I was able to attend two amazing concerts with two days of each other, each exemplifying something completely different about the virtues of musical performance.

-First up, on Wednesday, was the young Canadian pianist Jan Lisiecki, whom I had discovered in Berlin about five years ago.
-That was a purely chance encounter—he was substituting for some ailing eminence in a piano concerto at the Konzerthaus, and I bought the ticket at the last minute, on a whim—and I was blown away, as was the rest of the discerning, normally reticent Berlin audience.
+First up, on Wednesday, was the young Canadian pianist Jan Lisiecki, whom I had discovered for myself in Berlin about five years ago.
+That was a purely chance encounter—he was substituting for some ailing eminence in a piano concerto at the Konzerthaus, and I bought the ticket at the last minute—and I was blown away, as was the rest of the discerning, normally reticent Berlin audience.
 When Lisiecki (who must have been all of 23 at the time) finished his undemonstrative but wonderful performance, we all howled and stamped our approval.
 So when I heard he would be holding the stage of Stern Hall all by himself on March 13, I hastened to get a ticket.

 The second half was equally thrilling in a different way: it consisted entirely of Chopin’s Twenty-Four Preludes (Opus 28), where the composer pays a brief and enchanting visit to every major and minor key.
 This gave Lisiecki a chance to show his range within a single composer’s work, and I have to say, he managed to enlarge my feeling for Chopin to an extent I would not have thought possible.
 Every available emotion seem to be covered in these twenty-four little pieces, and the way they differed, rhythmically and dynamically, showcased Lisiecki’s skill without ever making it seem like mere virtuosity.
 Throughout, his manner was entirely unmannered; his huge talent was gracefully and modestly worn, so much so that it was a pleasure to watch him as well as hear him.
 This time the audience was prepared, and this time we did stand (and howl, and applaud until our hands hurt).
 And Jan Lisiecki responded in just the way a young man should, with an encore that was at once witty and touching: a Romance, because, as he said, “what should follow all these preludes but Love?”